omerfarukozturk/UIView-Shimmer/README.md

 ```

 ### Manuel
-If you do not want to add extra dependency, just copy `Sources` folder under `UIView-Shimmer` project into your project.
+If you do not want to add extra dependency, just copy [Sources](Sources/UIView-Shimmer/Sources) folder into your project.

 ## Usage